lynnfaraday/aresmush.com/_root/features/ares-for-admins.md

 ## A Real Database

-Ares uses Redis, an up-and-coming database system.
+Ares uses Redis, a fast and lightweight database system.
 Using a standard database makes it easy to get at your data, make backups and integrate with the Web Portal.

 ## Built-In Advertising